**UPDATED January 2019**

 To guarantee your time with characters, you can book a character meal.
 Whilst these are expensive, you will get to spend a lot of time with your chosen characters.
 In Magic Kingdom, you can dine with Cinderella, visit Winnie the Pooh and friends in the Crystal Palace or meet the Beast at the Be Our Guest restaurant (dinner only).

 You wont go to Magic Kingdom and not want to go on a ride.
-Whether you are a fan of roller coasters, or prefer a more gentle option such as the tea cups, there is something for everyone.
+Whether you are a fan of roller coasters, or prefer a more gentle option such as the tea cups, there are Magic Kingdom rides for everyone.
 Some rides have height restrictions, so it’s a good idea to check before you go.
-There are a few rides that I would recommend a Fast Pass for to avoid waiting around for a long time, and other rides you really don’t need to waste a Fast Pass on.
+There are some of the more popular Magic Kingdom rides that I would recommend a Fast Pass for to avoid waiting around for a long time, and other rides you really don’t need to waste a Fast Pass on.

 I would recommend a Fast Pass for